espocrm/documentation/administration/bpm-activities.md

 You can update the target record with Script Task, though the more proper way is to use Update Target Record action of the regular Task.

-In Script Task you can define actions that are impossible to do with actions of the regular Task.
+In Script Task you can define actions that are impossible to do with the regular Task.

 ----